CareEvolution/MyDataHelpsKit-iOS/example/README.md

 ### Participant Info

-- After entering a valid participant token and proceeding to the main menu, the app immediately loads and displays the ParticipantInfo object via `ParticipantSession.getParticipantInfo`
+- After entering a valid participant token and proceeding to the main menu, the app immediately loads and displays the ParticipantInfo object via `ParticipantSession.getParticipantInfo`.
-- Modify `ParticipantInfoView` to experiment with displaying various ParticipantInfo properties or demographic fields
+- Modify `ParticipantInfoView` to experiment with displaying various ParticipantInfo properties or demographic fields.

 ### Query Survey Tasks

 - Demonstrates usage of `ParticipantSession.querySurveyTasks`.
-Modify the `SurveyTaskView.pageView` function to experiment with different query parameters
+Modify the `SurveyTaskView.pageView` function to experiment with different query parameters.
-- Demonstrates `ParticipantSession.querySurveyAnswers`, by tapping on completed surveys
+- Demonstrates `ParticipantSession.querySurveyAnswers`, by tapping on completed surveys.

 ### Query Survey Answers

 - Demonstrates general usage of `ParticipantSession.querySurveyAnswers`.
-Modify the `SurveyAnswerView.pageView` function to experiment with different query parameters
+Modify the `SurveyAnswerView.pageView` function to experiment with different query parameters.
-- Demonstrates deleting specific survey results, if deletion is enabled for the survey in MyDataHelps
+- Demonstrates deleting specific survey results, if deletion is enabled for the survey in MyDataHelps.

 ### Device Data

 - **Device Data: Apple Health** and **Device Data: Project** demonstrates using `ParticipantSession.queryDeviceData` to query and list device data under the Apple Health or Project namespaces.
-Modify `RootMenuView` and the `DeviceDataPointView.pageView` function to experiment with different query parameters
+Modify `RootMenuView` and the `DeviceDataPointView.pageView` function to experiment with different query parameters.
-- **Persist New Device Data** demonstrates creating and saving new device data in the Project namespace
+- **Persist New Device Data** demonstrates creating and saving new device data in the Project namespace.

 ### Query Notifications

 - Demonstrates usage of `ParticipantSession.queryNotifications`.
-Modify the `NotificationHistoryView.pageView` function to experiment with different query parameters. `NotificationHistoryView.Model` demonstrates various ways to access the different types of notification content available
+Modify the `NotificationHistoryView.pageView` function to experiment with different query parameters. `NotificationHistoryView.Model` demonstrates various ways to access the different types of notification content available.

 ### MyDataHelps Embeddable Surveys